 • If you make smoothies often, a high powered blender can save you time and effort.

-Banana smoothie in a glass with a straw, sliced bananas and cinnamon.
+Banana smoothie in a glass garnished with banana slices and cinnamon.

 Banana smoothie in a glass with a straw and sliced bananas.